Rathfarnham: St Enda's

 Edward Hudson was succeeded by his son William Elliot Hudson, who was born here in 1796.
-A distinguished scholar, he was a friend of Thomas Davis and Charles Gavan Duffy and was a patron of Irish literature and art.
-Shortly before his death in 1857, he endowed the Royal Irish Academy with a fund for the publication of its Irish Dictionary and he also left the Academy Library a valuable collection of books.
+WE Hudson, a scholar, was a friend of Thomas Davis and Charles Gavan Duffy and was a patron of Irish literature and art.
+Shortly before his death in 1857, he endowed the Royal Irish Academy with a fund for the publication of its Irish Dictionary and he also left the Academy Library a collection of books.

-From 1840 to 1858 Hermitage was the home of Richard Moore, Attorney-General, and in 1859 it came into the possession of Major Richard Doyne, stated to be a veteran of the Waterloo.
-From 1872 to 1885 it was occupied by George Campbell, merchant of 58 Sackville St., and after lying vacant for a few years it was tenanted by Major Philip Doyne of the 4th Dragoon Guards.
-In 1891 Colonel Frederick le Mesurier, a barrister returned as occupier and in 1899 Mr. William Woodburn.
+From 1840 to 1858, Hermitage was the home of Richard Moore, Attorney-General, and in 1859 it came into the possession of Major Richard Doyne, stated to be a veteran of the Battle of Waterloo.
+From 1872 to 1885, it was occupied by George Campbell, merchant of 58 Sackville St., and after lying vacant for a few years it was tenanted by Major Philip Doyne of the 4th Dragoon Guards.
+In 1891, Colonel Frederick le Mesurier, a barrister returned as occupier and in 1899 Mr. William Woodburn was recorded as a resident.

 St Enda's School was founded by Padraig Pearse in 1909 and was at first housed in Cullenswood House, Ranelagh.
 Pearse felt that the confined surroundings of this house gave no scope for the outdoor life that should play so large a part in the education of youth, so in 1910 he leased Hermitage from Mr Woodburn and moved his college here.
 A long billiard room was converted into a study hall and chapel, the drawing room became a dormitory and the stables opening off an enclosed square became classrooms.
 In "The Story of a Success" Pearse tells of the realisation of one of his life's ambitions and it was from here that he set off for the city on his bicycle for the last time on Easter Sunday 1916.
 After the rising, the college continued to function under the care of Margaret Pearse until it finally closed down in 1935.
 After the death of Margaret Pearse in 1968 St Enda's passed into the hands of the state and has since been opened as a public park and home of the Pearse Museum.

 Priory

-Directly opposite St Enda's was Priory, the home of John Philpot Curran, at the time of Emmet's rising.
-The house was formerly named Holly Park but when Curran bought it in 1790 he changed the name to Priory.
-He lived here for 27 years at the peak of his fame and here he was to endure the tragic events, which cast a shadow on his private life.
-First, the untimely death of his daughter Gertrude, followed by the loss of his wife, who left him for another man, and lastly the discovery of the association of his daughter Sarah Curran with Robert Emmet.
-Gertrude Curran died in 1792 at the age of 12 as the result of a fall from a window.
-Curran had her buried in the grounds of the Priory and over the grave, he placed a recumbent slab, on which was fixed a metal plate bearing the inscription:
+Directly opposite St Enda's was Priory.
+This house was the home of John Philpot Curran at the time of Robert Emmet's 1798 Uprising.
+The house was formerly named Holly Park but was changed by Curran when he bought it in 1790.
+Curran lived here for 27 years, during the peak of his fame.
+He was also living here at the time of the death of his daughter (aged 12), the loss of his wife (who left him for another man), and the discovery of the association of his daughter Sarah Curran with Robert Emmet.